Free Shipping on orders over US$39.99 +16308230407

 Overall, the perceived health risks associated with slow cookers appear to be more urban legends than actual dangers.
 While it is important to use these devices correctly and adhere to food safety guidelines, the scientific evidence suggests that slow cookers are a safe and convenient cooking option.
 As with any kitchen appliance, it is always wise to exercise caution and be aware of potential risks, but there is no need to be overly concerned about the safety of slow cookers.

-See also How Long To Cook Chicken Chasseur In Slow Cooker
+See also How Long Will Slow Cooker Chicken Last

 Busting Slow Cooker Myths: Expert Opinions and Scientific Evidence